Start A Fun New Hobby Or Profitable Business By 3D Printing Your Own Jewelry Designs

 You drop your part into the first of the tubs with the gripping tool, give it a swirl around and then leave to soak for about 20 minutes.
 Then a quick dunk in the second tub and the part should come out clean and ready for finishing.

-Some useful snips are included to break off the build supports.
+Formlabs include some useful snips to break off the build supports.

 Although all this can sound like a hassle, the way you feel when you see your finished ring or bracelet will make it seem more than worthwhile.